5 Best Ways to Build an Emergency Fund

-This cash set aside for unexpected emergencies such as a job loss, major auto repair or medical crisis, is crucial to financial security.
+Setting cash aside for unexpected emergencies is crucial to financial security, as you never know when you could experience an incident such as a job loss, major auto repair or medical crisis.

 "Rainy days come for everyone, whether it's a broken tail light, a leaky roof or needing to take a week off work to fight the flu," says Allie Vered, director of the America Saves campaign at Consumer Federation of America.
 "Maintaining an emergency savings account may be the most important difference between those who manage to stay afloat and those who sink in debt."

-According to the Federal Reserve's Report on the Economic Well-Being of U.S. Households in 2018, about 40 percent of adults say they couldn't cover an emergency expense costing $400 without borrowing money or selling something.
+According to the Federal Reserve's May 2019 Report on the Economic Well-Being of U.S. Households, about 39% of adults say they couldn't cover an emergency expense costing $400 without borrowing money or selling something.

-As little as $500 could help you through a financial squeeze, but ideally an emergency fund should cover several months' to a year's worth of living expenses.
+As little as $500 could help you through a financial squeeze, but an emergency fund should cover at least a few months’ worth of living expenses — ideally, your emergency fund could keep you afloat for up to a year.
 While that may seem challenging, don't be intimidated into inaction.
 Set a goal and come up with a plan.
-Start small, but start.
+Starting small is better than not starting at all.
 Just $10 a week adds up to more than $500 in a year.

 Your emergency fund should be stored in an easily accessible place, but not so easy that you regularly dip into it for everyday expenses.
-Keep it separate from your checking account by creating a dedicated brick-and-mortar or online savings account.
+Keep it separate from your existing checking and savings accounts by creating a dedicated savings account.

 The most obvious path to amass extra cash is to cut your bills and expenses.
 For example, you could reduce your commuting expenses (gas, car maintenance, tolls, parking) by carpooling, using public transit or riding a bike.
-Or save those bucks you squander daily on take-out by cooking more meals at home, brown-bagging it for lunch, or giving up those things you know are bad for you anyway - soda, snacks and smokes.
+Or save those bucks you squander daily on takeout by cooking more meals at home, brown-bagging it for lunch or giving up those things you know are bad for you anyway, like soda, snacks and smokes.

 Consider ending some of those "invisible" automatically billed subscriptions and memberships you may not even remember you have — magazines, smartphone apps and cable TV subscriptions.
 Try reducing the number of professional services you pay for, like weekly house-cleaning, car detailing or mani-pedis.

 Put that "one man's trash is another man's treasure" adage to work for you.
-Clear out your kids' old toys and bikes, your unread books, dusty exercise equipment and unused power tools.
-Have a yard sale or sell those items online.
+Clear out your kids' old toys and bikes, along with your unread books, dusty exercise equipment and unused power tools.
+You could have a yard sale or sell those items online.

-Save any windfalls that come your way, whether it be an inheritance, tax refund, raise, bonus, commission or birthday check from grandma.
+Save any windfall that comes your way, whether it be an inheritance, tax refund, raise, bonus, commission or birthday check from grandma.
 That can give your emergency fund a substantial boost.

 You may be surprised at how fast collecting loose change can add up.
 Regularly root through your couch, car seats, pockets, purse and bottom of the washing machine for coins.
 Set up a jar in your house for daily deposits.
-Or when you get change from breaking a $5, $10 or $20 bill, instead of spending it, throw it in the jar.
+Or when you get change from breaking a $5, $10 or $20 bill, throw it in the jar instead of spending it.
 When it fills to the brim, shuttle it off into your savings account and start over.